dimagi/commcare-cloud/docs/firefighting/index.md

 Formplayer sometimes fails on deploy due to a startup task (which will hopefully be resolved soon).
 The process may not fail, but formplayer will still return failure responses.
 You can try just restarting the process with `sudo supervisorctl restart all` (or specify the name if it's a monolithic environment)

-A formplayer machine may need to be restarted for a number of reasons in which case you can run:
+A formplayer machine(s) may need to be restarted for a number of reasons in which case you can run (separate names by comma to run on multiple machines):
 ```
 cchq <env> service formplayer restart --limit=formplayer_bXXX
 ```